Lover's Oak: History

 The tree is estimated to be from the 12th century AD, with an age of approximately 900 years.
 The tree's name stems from a Native American legend alleging the tree as the meeting place between young lovers.
 The location of the tree is just south of the intersection of Prince Street and Albany Street, placing it in the Brunswick Old Town Historic District.
 It is actually in the middle of Albany Street.
 In 1987, the National Arborist Association erected a plaque near the tree, recognizing that the tree had been standing since the signing of the United States Constitution 200 years earlier in 1787.
-In 2015, the tree was hit by a truck, causing one of the tree's limbs to be removed.
+In 2015, a semi truck crashed into the tree and removed one of its limbs.